 The Goode sisters (Cynthia and Iris) were a glamorous dancing act that became well known in Paris and other continental resorts in the early 1920s.
 My interest was piqued because Cynthia Goode seemingly became a life-long friend of the costume designer Dolly Tree about whom I am writing a biography.

-Known in the USA and Europe during the Jazz Age as ‘the two birds of Paradise’, the Dodge Twins sang, danced and dressed as birds and whistled.
-They seemingly emerged out of nowhere in the mid-20s with a singing and dancing act that took Europe by storm.
+Known in the USA and Europe during the Jazz Age as ‘the two birds of Paradise’, the Dodge Sisters sang, danced and dressed as birds and whistled.
+They emerged out of American vaudeville in the mid-20s with a singing and dancing act that took Europe by storm.

 The Million Dollar Dollies (1918)